kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 It is common in many situations that the variability in |y| increases or decreases as |y| is increased (e.g. certain properties are more consistently measured at low levels than at high levels).
 Similarly, variability in |y| increases or decreases as |x| is increased (e.g. as temperature, |x|, increases our variability in a particular |y| increases).

-Violating the assumption of non-constant error variance increases the standard error, :math:`S_E`, undermining the estimates of the confidence intervals, and other analyses that depend on the standard error.
+Violating the assumption of :index:`non-constant error variance` increases the :index:`standard error`, :math:`S_E`, undermining the estimates of the confidence intervals, and other analyses that depend on the standard error.
 Fortunately, it is only problematic if the non-constant variance is extreme.

 To detect this problem you should plot: